-It is one of the most popular JVM language (In JVM languages the source code is compiled into Java byte code).
-Scala is ‘Object Oriented’ as well as ‘Functional’ programming language.
+It is one of the most popular JVM languages (In JVM languages, the source code is compiled into Java byte code).
+Scala is an ‘Object Oriented’ and ‘Functional’ programming language.

-It also works in combination with Java where Java can use Scala objects and Scala can used Java’s.
-The features like currying, immutable collections, auxiliary constructors are really awesome.
+It also works in combination with Java, where Java can use Scala objects, and Scala can use Java objects.
+The features like currying, immutable collections, auxiliary constructors are fantastic.

-Welcome to the second part of Scala Language Online Tutorials Series.
-Last post, we gone through basic introduction to Scala language.
-In this post we are going to look at few more interesting features of Scala Language.
+Welcome to the second part of the Scala Language Online Tutorials Series.
+We went through a basic introduction to Scala language in the last post.
+In this post, we will look at a few more exciting features of Scala Language.
 We will start with Scala Functions and have to look at how do we write and call Functions in Scala.
-In the last post we have seen how can we declare a variable or a value.
+In the last post, we have seen how we can declare a variable or a value.
 Function declaration in Scala is very much similar to variables.

-In this post of The Online Scala Tutorial Series we will be talking about Scala Classes and Scala constructors.
-We will see the way we can create Scala class instance and the way to define the constructors.
-The Scala constructor has some interesting properties that might seem little strange for a regular Java programmer.
-Scala constructors come in two different flavours : Primary Constructors and Auxiliary Constructors.
+In this post of The Online Scala Tutorial Series, we will be talking about Scala Classes and Scala constructors.
+We will see the way we can create Scala class instances and the way to define the constructors.
+The Scala constructor has interesting properties that might seem strange for a regular Java programmer.
+Scala constructors come in two different flavors: Primary Constructors and Auxiliary Constructors.
 Let’s have a look at them here.